 The template must be DNA only.
 Plasmid DNA, bacterial DNA, cDNA, or gDNA can be utilized as a template.
-The template DNA should be a highly purified DNA that has a purity of around ~1.80 and a quantity of up to 200ng.
-The DNA works as a substrate for an enzyme when it denatured.
+The template DNA should be highly purified DNA that has a purity of around ~1.80 and a quantity of up to 200ng.
+The DNA works as a substrate for an enzyme when it is denatured.

 The good quality of extracted DNA can boost the resulting efficiency of the polymerase chain reaction.
 The ideal concentration of gDNA for PCR reaction is 30ng with 260/280 absorbance ration of ~1.80.